asap19-eureka-house-ad-green.png

 Share

-• If you are either the “change-maker” or the person responsible for implementing a change, let everyone affected by a change—new procedures, new software, new job responsibilities—know about the change as early as possible so they don’t feel blindsided.
+• If you are either the “change-maker” or the person responsible for implementing a change, let everyone affected by a change—whether it's new procedures, new software, new job responsibilities—know about the change as early as possible so they don’t feel blindsided.

-• Explain in detail how the change will help the department, organization, their own work processes—and careers.
+• Explain in detail how the change will help the department, organization, work processes, and careers.
 Perhaps the change will be a chance to expand a job description, learn new skills, and improve the organization’s bottom line.

 • Understand others’ emotions.
 Are they anxious about doing a good job?
 Resentful that they didn’t see the change coming?
 Relieved because they believe the change will make their jobs easier?
 This knowledge should help you help them to accept the change.

 • Be a role model.
-Adopt the new accounting system / marketing messaging / company-wide software yourself.
+Adopt the new accounting system, marketing messaging, company-wide software, or other change yourself.
 Share your issues and successes with coworkers.
-Encourage them to adopt the change and offer to help them do so in any way you can.
+Encourage them to adopt the change and offer to help them do so.

 • Praise others’ attempts to implement the change.
 (Don’t encourage complaints about how they’re behind the curve in accepting the change.)
 This should improve their outlook and willingness to continue, despite setbacks.

-• Suggest to those having difficulties with the change that they eat well, get enough sleep and take time for themselves in order to reduce any stress they feel as they adapt to the change.
+• Suggest to those having difficulties with the change that they also take time for themselves in order to reduce any stress they feel as they adapt to the change.

 Remember, change is inevitable.
 And although change takes time, you can help others accept change by offering them your empathy and enthusiasm.